Recent (technical) changes to this Calculator Museum

 20230520 Setup 2023-08-06 A bit of a pause.
 Mainly because it is summertime and I’d rather be outdoor than behind my computer, but also because of yet another issue.
 The videocard of the modern computer I use to process the scans had shorted out.
 It was a AMD Radeon RX 6800 card, probably from a batch that was incorrectly stored in a too moist warehouse in Germany.
 Replaced now by an AMD Radeon RX 6900 XT.
 Today I welcome the sinclair Scientific Programmable to my museum.
 Thanks, Richard Pilkington!
 Also this is my new setup using the HP ScanJet 4C.

 2023-05-05 As of now I have a working setup again.
 I combined hardware parts of two of my PowerMac G4’s to produce one PowerMac G4 with working Ethernet, SCSI and a working fan.
 A couple of weeks ago, a dear friend of mine (hello Mikki!) cleared out his stuff and he had a HP ScanJet 4C lying about, wondering if he should bring it to recycling.
 I happily adopted it, to have another backup scanner.
 Mikki had been taking very good care of his scanner, it looks almost brand new.
 Today I decided to try it out using my new setup, not hoping for good results remembering the coloured shadow-issues with the HP ScanJet 4P (see explanation below).
 To my surprise the HP ScanJet 4C seems to deliver excellent scanning results!
 Now I’m actually wondering if I should redo all my previous scans (please tell me not to!)...
 Googling I found a page on the differences between the 4P and the 4C.
-Read it here (link valid 2024-01-13).
+Read it here (link validated 2024-01-13).
 The differences seems to explain the different scan results (was the 4P cheaper than the 4C?).
 There is a nice technical article on the HP ScanJet 4C by HP itself, from 1997.
-You can read it here (link valid 2024-01-13).
+You can read it here (link validated 2024-01-13).
 There is also an hour long video on YouTube about getting a working setup using the HP ScanJet 4C.
-You can watch this video, by Shelby at Tech Tangents, here (link valid 2024-01-13) if you’ve got an hour to spare.
+You can watch this video, by Shelby at Tech Tangents, here (link validated 2024-01-13) if you’ve got an hour to spare.

 It seems I’ve now found my ideal scanning setup.
 A picture of the new setup will follow.
 Hopefully this setup will last a while.
 I will try to use the working PSU from the HP ScanJet 3P to fix my broken HP ScanJet 3C as an extra backup scanner in case the HP ScanJet 4C fails.